OnikuSpedu/APCSFinalProject/README.md

 - **Rickey** 🎈
     Completed the FilterScreen with all 8 kernel filter options.
 Created and completed the SaveScreen where users can save their work or continue working.

+### June 4, 2021 (Friday)
+- **Shadman** 🧰
+    Added color selection for draw tool.
+Added a way to drag layers.
+Started creating a toolbar.

+### June 5, 2021 (Saturday)
+- **Shadman** 🧰
+    Removed the pen and move layer tools.
+Refactored PhotoEditor code to make the code more modular, less redundant, and cleaner.
+Updated UiElement to include commonly user methods like isHovering.
+Added a variable in screen to store an arraylist of ui elements.
+Fixed inconsistent composition array dimensions.

 ### June 6, 2021 (Sunday)
+- **Shadman** 🧰
+    Added default display method to UiElement.
+Created a layer move tool and a draw tool.
+Created toolbar UI for move and draw tool.
 - **Rickey** 🎈
     Fixed two major bugs in the project: choosing a color from the color selector not updating and the thumbnail previews for the filters not changing after re-editing.

+### June 7, 2021 (Monday)
+- **Shadman** 🧰
+    Added delete layer button.
+Added layer opacity button.
+Fixed calculate compositon bug.
+Hid add layer buttons when there are 7 or more layers.
+Added a thickness input.

 ### June 8, 2021 (Tuesday)
 - **Rickey** 🎈
     Completed the bucket tool and completed the eraser tool.
+- **Shadman** 🧰
+    Added a checkerboard pattern to the canvas to indicate transparency.
+Fixed canvas coordinate system.
+Added board around selected layers.
+Fixed the draw tool.
+Fixed bucket tool.
+Added draw tool roundness and necessary input in editor screen.
+Added buttons to swap layer positions.

+### June 9, 2021 (Wednesday)
+- **Shadman** 🧰
+    Fixed eraser roundness and radius.
+Fixed bucket tolerance bug.
+Added validation for all text inputs. fixed layer opacity button bug and layer border bug.